 Varieties of this traditional dish can be seen all across Central and Eastern Europe.
 In some recipes the name ‘hałuski’ refers to dumplings in the dish, and for some it refers to the entire recipe.

-The version I’ve made for you today is more similar to the Polish rendition, featuring egg noodle, sautéed cabbage, and my favorite ingredient, bacon.
+The version I’ve made for you today is more similar to the Polish or Slovakian rendition, featuring egg noodle, sautéed cabbage, and my favorite ingredient, bacon.

 - Bacon – Thick cut works best.